sourcegraph/tf-k8s-configs/README.md

 ### Get Started
 - Install [terraform](https://developer.hashicorp.com/terraform/downloads)
-- Pick your cloud provider: AWS, GCP, or Azure
+- `cd` into the directory corresponding to your cloud provider (AWS, GCP, or Azure)
-- Navigate to the corresponding directory
 - Follow the instructions in the corresponding README
 - Monitor the Terraform output and wait for your cluster to deploy